Fund for Iowa teen who killed rapist raises $200k+ in under 24 hours

 However, her conviction carries with it an automatic requirement by law that she pay $150,000 in restitution to her victim’s family.
 Her attorney argued forcefully that it should be considered cruel and unusual punishment to force her to pay her attacker’s family, but the judge said his hands are tied by the law.

-Leland Schipper, one of Lewis’ former teachers, launched a GoFundMe account after her sentencing to seek help paying the fee.
-In fewer than 24 hours, the account exceeded that $150,000 goal.
+Leland Schipper, one of Lewis’ former teachers, launched the GoFundMe after sentencing to help with the fee.
+Within 24 hours, they passed that $150,000 goal.
 Schipper raised the fundraising goal to $200,000 on Wednesday morning.
 The account crossed that goal by 12:15 p.m.
 Wednesday.

 “Pieper does not deserve to be finically burdened for the rest of her life because the state of Iowa wrote a law that fails to give judges any discretion as to how it is applied.
 This law doesn’t make sense in many cases, but in this case, it’s morally unjustifiable,” Schipper wrote on the fundraising page.
 “A child who was raped, under no circumstances, should owe the rapist’s family money.”

-Schipper said in addition to paying the restitution fee, the funds will be used to pay an additonal $4,000 restitution to the state, “remove financial barriers” should Lewis want to go to college or start a business, and also to give her the “financial capacity to explore ways to help other young victims of sex crimes.”
+Schipper said that besides paying the restitution fee, the funds will pay an additonal $4,000 restitution to the state, “remove financial barriers” should Lewis want to go to college or start a business, and also give her the “financial capacity to explore ways to help other young victims of sex crimes.”